tmdgusya/hugo-theme/content/posts/kotlin/generice/index.md

 }
 ```

-As you can see, we can **omit some properties** by inheriting something.
+As you can see, we can **omit some properties** by inheriting a class.
 That's why we use inherit in `kotlin`.
 But this one is a problem when we use `Generic` in Kotlin.
 Before we dive into what the problems are, we have to know what is **Generic** in Kotlin.

 ## Generic